parazeeknova/nyxtext-zenith/.github/README.md

 - Catppuccin Macciatto theme by default for Python, C++, Javascript, HTML, CSS, JSON, Markdown, and more.
 - **Code Folding** for better code readability.
 - **Filetree** for easy navigation.
 (Toggle with `Ctrl + F`)
+- **Dockable Filetree** panes.
+- Adjustable panes for Filetree, Workspace, and Codespace.
 - **Customizable** shortcuts using Lua, edit `zenith/shortcuts.lua`.
 - **Highly Customizable** themes using Lua, edit `zenith/color_themes.lua`.
 - Workspace and Codespace tabs for better organization.